DM8tyProgrammer/mighty-articles/editor-config.md

 Many IDEs provide a mechanism for code formatting configuration.
 This configuration can be exported to a file in an IDE specific file.

-Someone in your team configures and the exported file within the team to avoid rework by them.
+Someone in your team configures; share configuration file within the team to avoid rework by them.
 Team members import the configuration file into their IDE.
 Thus, the code standard is shared and applied.

 The above process brings up: